MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

    ![Edit Windows Server configuration](./media/stunnel-windows.png)

-13. Delete any example text that is in place (in the example it displays Gmail text) and cop the following into the file:
+13. Open the file and paste the following server configuration lines, where **DLP Server IP** is the IP address of your ICAP server, **stunnel-key** is the key that you created in the previous step, and **CAfile** is the public certificate of the Cloud App Security stunnel client.
+Also, delete any example text that is in place (in the example it displays Gmail text) and cop the following into the file:

         [microsoft-Cloud App Security]
         accept = 0.0.0.0:11344